Can I be straight up with you?

 The earlier you train yourself to see the world through the customer’s eye, the better your decisions will be.

-- Validate your website idea: To get you started, you have to validate your website idea with a sample of your customers.
+- Validate your website idea: To get started, you have to validate your website idea with a sample of your customers.
 Trust me, it’s simple.

 Take a look at your competition.
 Check out what they’re doing.
 You can call and interview customers, email surveys or take it to social media.